-So, since we simply were not here to see the deep past, we are compelled to reconstruct it on more or less plausible models driven by inference to best explanation.
-This means that our results and findings are even more provisional than are those of operational science, where we can directly cross check models against observation.
+So, since we simply were not here to see the deep past ofr origins, we are compelled to reconstruct it on more or less plausible models driven by inference to best explanation.
+This means that in origins investigations, our results and findings are inevitably even more provisional than are those of operational science, where we can directly cross check models against observation.
 That further means that origins science findings are inherently more prone to controversy and debate than more conventional theories in science.

 But, then, that also means that origins science studies is a particularly good context for equipping us with the skills of thinking for ourselves, and for developing and presenting results and proposals for acting on the basis of such thinking for ourselves.

 Extending this, Aristarchos [[~ 310 – 230 BC] used the fact that when the moon is exactly half-illuminated, it is at right angles to the sun, and so by observing the angle between the two in the sky, he estimated the relative distances and sizes.
 However, his measured angle was about 20 times too big: 3 degrees, so he thought the sun was ~ 20 times the moon's distance and diameter (instead of ~ 400), but that meant it was much bigger than the moon or the earth, and he proposed a heliocentric theory of the solar system.
 However, such a view did not fit well with the philosophy and the “common sense” of the time, which both seemed to supported the idea that the rest of the universe moved around the earth.
 (A systematic, biasing error in his method – in addition to the usual random errors that cause scatter with multiple observations -- is that depending on where an object is in the sky, its real direction is distorted by refraction at different angles through the atmosphere.
 Astronomers now routinely adjust for this.)